Climb Ben Nevis in winter

 16:00 – Kit rental pick up

-Your host Gemma will be on-site to warmly welcome you.
+Your host, Gemma, will be on-site to warmly welcome you with refreshments at Camus House in Onich.

 18:30 – Let’s Talk Winter